 Musical entertainment from Kiela Latina & FREE delicious appetizers from Le Relais

 Both events are free and open to the public.

-This year, the Global Citizen Award will recognize the theme of “Youth and Innovation”, spotlighting inspiring young people and youth-based initiatives that demonstrate the impact of youth working towards global citizenship, global cooperation, justice and peace.
+This year, the Global Citizen Award will recognize the theme of “In It Together”, spotlighting inspiring people and initiatives that demonstrate the impact of working through partnership and solidarity towards global citizenship, global cooperation, justice and peace.

-Join us as we celebrate the contributions of these amazing Saskatchewan people and organizations working for a more just and sustainable world.
+Join us as we celebrate the contributions of these amazing Saskatchewan people and groups working for a more just and sustainable world.
 Come for the inspiring stories, stay for the socializing.

 Visit the Global Citizen Award Page for more information about this prestigious award and watch for interviews with this year’s winners!

 An interactive community-led arts festival exploring global cooperation, justice and peace

 Join us for a night of creation, connection and celebration as we learn about each other through dance, drumming, live paintings, performance, music, projections, installations and other surprises.

 This festival will bring together artists from Treaty 4 and from all over the world to share stories and engage in a collaborative expression of community.
 So far, we have gathered more than 25 artists, performers and musicians to make this evening truly special, with more to be confirmed.